AsynEIO: Asynchronous Monocular Event-Inertial Odometry Using Gaussian Process Regression: Event-driven VIO

-It means the infinity landmark or the pure rotation when the inverse depth $\rho$ is $0$ for all time.
-In both situations, the pose and inverse depth can be optimized without ambiguity.
-Therefore, this parametrization permits immediate initialization of feature trajectories.
-The analytical Jacobians can be derived using the chain rule, as detailed in Appendix-E. Although inverse depth has a better numerical performance in optimization, it introduces more state variables (6-DoF first observed pose) in each projection factor.
-When the first observed pose occurs in inter-samples of the GP trajectory, it will increase further due to the GP interpolation (Two adjacent trajectory points with 36 dimensions).
-To alleviate this problem, we interpolate on the feature trajectory to find the closest sampling timestamp on the motion trajectory.
-The interpolated pixel position is then used to compute $\boldsymbol{\kappa}$.
+where $(\boldsymbol{h}_{2}^{\dagger})^{\flat} = [h_{x} / h_{z}, h_{y} / h_{z}, 1]^{\top}$.
+The infinity landmark or the pure rotation can be represented by zero inverse depth $\rho=0$ for all time.
+In both cases, the pose and inverse depth can be optimized unambiguously, allowing for the immediate initialization of feature trajectories.
+Although inverse depth offers immediate initialization, it introduces additional state variables (6-DoF for the first observed pose) for each projection factor.
+When the first observed pose occurs between samples of the GP trajectory, the complexity increases further due to GP interpolation, involving two adjacent trajectory points with a total of 36 dimensions.
+To mitigate this issue, we interpolate along the feature trajectory to identify the nearest sampling timestamp on the motion trajectory for computing $\boldsymbol{\kappa}$.
 This process initializes each feature trajectory for inverse depth optimization and reduces 30 dimensions for each projection factor.
-Benefited from high-time resolution of visual frontend, the interpolation on feature trajectories normally has negligible deviations.
+Benefited from high-time resolution of visual front-end, the interpolation on feature trajectories normally has negligible deviations.